oxcamne/oxcam/docs/send_email.md

 The message body can use various metadata elements, such as \<letterhead>,  \<greeting> which include the Society letterhead and a personalized greeting (more or less formal depending on whether the member included a title when joining).
 The metadata \<member> is replaced by the member's directory information, and in context \<reservation> will show details of a reservation.

-Markmin can  be used to apply some formatting and to include links and graphics.
-The page includes a link to documentation of markmin.
+Markdown can  be used to apply some formatting and to include links and graphics.
+The page includes a link to documentation of Markdown.
 Pairs of curly braces '{{..}}"can be used to embed arbitrary HTML source content copied from web pages.

 You can also select a file to be sent as an attachment, such as a PDF, spreadsheet, image or word document.